MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample2.md

 ![Display surface distance in viewer](/images/tutorials/dataobjects/surfaces/DO7_09.png "Display surface distance in viewer")

 ## Summary
-* There are several modules to modify and process WEMs, eg. `WEMModify`, `WEMSmooth`.
+* There are several modules to modify and process WEMs, e.g. `WEMModify`, `WEMSmooth`.
 * To calculate the minimal and maximal surface distance between two WEMs, use the module `WEMSurfaceDistance`.
 * To create annotations in 3D, the module `SoView2DAnnotation` can be used, when adapted to be used in combination with a 3D-viewer.